 - b.
 Performance Metrics.
 The performance metrics will provide data to demonstrate how the state is progressing towards meeting the demonstration's milestones.
 Additionally, per 42 CFR 431.428, the Monitoring Reports must document the impact of the demonstration in providing insurance coverage to beneficiaries and the uninsured population, as well as outcomes of care, quality and cost of care, and access to care.
 This may also include the results of beneficiary satisfaction surveys, if conducted, grievances and appeals.
 The requiring monitoring and performance metrics must be included in writing in the Monitoring Reports, and will follow the framework provided by CMS to support federal tracking and analysis. - c.
 Budget Neutrality and Financial Reporting Requirements.
 Per 42 CFR 431.428, the Monitoring Reports must document the financial performance of the demonstration.
+The state must provide an updated budget neutrality workbook with every Monitoring Report that meets all the reporting requirements for monitoring budget neutrality set forth in the General Financial Requirements section of these STCs, including the submission of corrected budget neutrality data upon request.
 In addition, the state must report quarterly and annual expenditures associated with the populations affected by this demonstration on the Form CMS-64.
 No later than 6 months after the end of each DY, or as soon thereafter as data are available, the state will calculate and report to CMS annual expenditure targets for the IPC component of the demonstration for the completed year.
 Administrative costs should be reported separately. - d.
 Evaluation Activities and Interim Findings.
 Per 42 CFR 431.428, the Monitoring Reports must document any results of the demonstration to date per the evaluation hypotheses.
-Additionally, the state shall include a summary of the progress of evaluation activities, including key milestones accomplished, as well as challenges encountered and how they were addressed. - 35.
+Additionally, the state shall include a summary of the progress of evaluation activities, including key milestones accomplished, as well as challenges encountered and how they were addressed. - 34.
 Corrective Action.
 If monitoring indicates that demonstration features are not likely to assist in promoting the objectives of Medicaid, CMS reserves the right to require the state to submit a corrective action plan to CMS for approval.
-This may be an interim step to withdrawing waivers or expenditure authorities, as outlined in STC 10. - 36.
+This may be an interim step to withdrawing waivers or expenditure authorities, as outlined in STC 10. - 35.
 Close-Out Report.
 Within 120 calendar days of the expiration of the demonstration, the state must submit a Draft Close-Out Report to CMS for comments. - a.
 The draft close-out report must comply with the most current guidance from CMS. - b.
 The state will present to and participate in a discussion with CMS on the close-out report.